Linville, Queensland: Education

+There are no secondary schools in Linville.
+The nearest government secondary schools are Toogoolawah State High School in Toogoolawah to the south and Kilcoy State High School in Kilcoy to the south-east.

 Economy

 There is a timber mill in Linville.

 Amenities

 The town has a general store, the Linville Hotel, and the memorial hall.

 There is a free camping area, playground, bbq's and toilets.

 Attractions

 The old railway station and carriages are in the centre of the town.

 The 161 km Brisbane Valley Rail Trail passes through the town of Linville; it is Australia's longest rail trail for hiking, cycling and horse riding.

 The Linville War Memorial is in George Street.